Student Safety Program

 This program has experienced a great deal of success and is an excellent way for students to take an active role in improving security on campus.
 If you wish to have an escort on campus during the evening hours, dial 6999 from any campus phone or simply pick up one of the Security phones (they automatically dial security).

 If you want a Saferide, find a pick up point close to you on a Student Safety Program Map located near the entrance in each building on campus.
-Go to the stop and watch for a Bates Van with a yellow flashing light.
+Go to the stop and watch for a Bates Security Van.
 Students wishing to work in the Student Safety Program should stop by Student Employment.

 The Safety Shuttle/Escort is available when no more than two students need to travel between on-campus locations.
 It may also be used to travel to and from off campus for those residing off-campus.
 There is a strict prohibition about transporting students to bars or off-campus parties.
 A valid Bates Card must be presented to the driver.
 Intoxicated and/or disorderly students will not be transported, nor is food or alcohol allowed in the shuttle.
 Security reserves the right to refuse transport.
 Additionally, Security reserves the right to escort via walking in lieu of using a vehicle.